trrapp12/Invoice-Creator/README.md

 > "Is that a page from the dastardly villain’s diary?”
 Maldynado asked. <br>
-> “One carelessly dropped that conveniently reveals the secret to destroying these vile artifacts?”
+> “One carelessly dropped that conveniently reveals the secret to destroying these vile artifacts?”<br>
-> “It’s an invoice.”
+> “It’s an invoice.”<br>
-> “Villains get bills?"
+> “Villains get bills?"<br>
 >
 > — Lindsay Buroker (Dark Currents (The Emperor's Edge, #2))